 Step 6: Don't give up

 It will be worth it in the end, I swear.
-There will be split ends, sweat and tears but I promise that if you stay patient and get through the growing pains, your hair will rewards you.
+There will be split ends, sweat and tears but I promise that if you stay patient and get through the growing pains, your hair will reward you.
 At the same time though, don't be kicking yourself if you succumb to the odd blowdry - this journey is a marathon, not a sprint.

 If you need some inspiration, check out some of these amazing transformations below:

-Best of luck, curlies!
+Best of luck, curlies!!